Exascaleth/eduardosultan.github.io/index.md

 - ETH L1, Polygon, Arbitrum, Optimism, zkSync, Gnosis Chain, BSC, Chainlink, The Graph, and Celo; Uniswap, Aave, Balancer, Maple Finance, Accross Bridge, Mirror.xyz, among maaaany others.

 **Tools that make my web3 journey more exciting:**
-- Nansen.ai, Token Unlocks, EthDrops, Dune Analytics, Messari Governor, DeFiLlama, Dove Metrics, Ora, Slurpxbt's Datafeed, Stratupy.world
+- DefiLlama, Nansen.ai, Token Unlocks, EthDrops, Dune Analytics, Messari Governor, DeFiLlama, Dove Metrics, Ora, Slurpxbt's Datafeed, Stratupy.world

 **My mantra in DAO Governance?** Governance should not be considered as a utility but a service for which a DAO/protocol pays for.

 ### Support or Contact
 - eduardo@perkss.io